czoczo/dotman/README.md

-# A must-be catchy header

-First ssh login to new server?
-Miss your dot files?
-Want to be able to get them fast and manage them almost effortlessly?
-Keep reading!

-# Problem?
+# Introduction to Dotman

-Dotman tries to solve a problem of managing personal dot files (or any kind of 'git-able' data meant to live in users homedir for sake being).
+If you ever SSH'ed to a brand new server and wished you already had your dot files available, you just found the right tool.

+While dotfiles were the original inspiration for this tool, Dotman is not limited to those.
+Any files (usually of configuration nature) suitable to be stored in a Git repository with intention of placing them in users home directory are suitable for use with the tool.

-The idea of storing dot files in a git repository is not a new one.
-The problem arises when destination machine doesn't have git installed, or you realise that you only want a subset of your configuration.
+The idea of storing configuration files in a Git repository is not a new one.
+However, the problem arises when a destination machine does not have Git installed or you only require a subset of your configuration set.

-# Can I haz solution?
+# How it works

-Dotman is small program which connects to given git repository, clones it and shares it over http, with bash friendly CLI.
-You group applications dotfiles by putting them in folders in root of git repo.
-Folder names become select options in dotmans CLI.
+Dotman is a small program which connects to selected Git repository, clones it and shares it over http, with Bash friendly CLI.
+You group application dotfiles by putting them in folders in the root of a Git repository.
+Folder names become select options in Dotman's CLI.

-Dotman supports two dotfiles delivery methods:
+Dotman supports two configuration file delivery methods:
- - file copies: each file from selected package is downloaded relative to current user home directory.
-Requires only bash and curl
+ - File copies: each file from selected package is downloaded relative to current user's home directory.
+Requires only Bash and cURL.
- - git symlinks: if git is present, you can choose to download whole repository.
+ - Git symlinks: if git is present, you can choose to download the whole repository.
 Dotman will create all necessary folders and symlinks.
-This way you can easily push any changes in dotfiles using standard git.
+This way you can easily push any changes to your configuration files using standard Git.

-# Less talk, more action!
+# Demo

-In underneath demo dotman is used to download bash, mc, screen and vim configs using file copies method.
-Then it's used to switch to git install method.
-Dotman iserver has following file structure in connected git repository:
+In this demo we use Dotman to download Bash, MC, Screen and Vim configuration files using the file copy method.
+We then switch to the Git symlink method.
+Dotman server has the following file structure in the connected Git repository:

 ```
 .